“There’s an attempt to extend state of emergency in Rivers” - Commissioner

 "Some elements within the state are trying to incite residents into acts of violence that could prompt President Tinubu to prolong the emergency rule.
 The Administrator's body language and actions suggest a calculated effort to extend the situation beyond six months."

-Buttressing his point, the suspended commissioner alleged that Wike and his men are working to ensure President Tinubu make another pronouncement.
+Buttressing his point, the suspended commissioner alleged that Wike and his men were working to ensure that President Tinubu makes another pronouncement.

 Legit.ng reported that Vice Admiral Ibok Ete Ibas (retd.), the Sole Administrator of Rivers state, announced preparations for the 2025 state budget.

-He mentioned that his administration will prioritise healthcare, education, agriculture, infrastructure, and job creation.
+He mentioned that his administration would prioritise healthcare, education, agriculture, infrastructure, and job creation.

-Speaking further on the alleged move by the current leadership in Rivers state, Gbali said the rift between Wike and Governor Fubara, is a deliberate attempt to disrupt the state's governance in preparation for the 2027 elections, adding that Ibas body language says it all.
+Speaking further on the alleged move by the current leadership in Rivers state, Gbali said the rift between Wike and Governor Fubara was a deliberate attempt to disrupt the state's governance in preparation for the 2027 elections, adding that Ibas' body language says it all.

 Gbali said: